Axion Effective Action: Introduction

-The plan of the manuscript is the following.
-In section \ref{toymodel}, we integrate out a chiral fermion from a toy model to obtain a gauge and Goldstone boson EFT.
+The plan of the manuscript is the following: In section \ref{toymodel}, we integrate out a chiral fermion from a toy model to obtain a gauge and Goldstone boson EFT.
 This section will mainly concentrate on the physical interpretations so the reader can understand the logic behind the construction without entering into the details of the calculation.
+The crucial point of this section is to show how ambiguous coefficients can be fixed by enforcing the Ward identities, which are now written in terms of gauge invariant combinations of the EFT operators.
+For the reader who is familiar to this topic, one can skip this section and go directly to the following section.

 In section \ref{UOLEA}, we will detail how to evaluate the one-loop effective action from the path integral functional approach and how we deal with the ambiguities originating from the QFT anomalies.
-The main outcome of this section is Eq.~\eqref{masterf}, a master formula which can be easily used to obtain effective couplings between gauge fields and Golsdtone bosons, and which encapsulates the subtleties occurring when dealing with anomalous global symmetries in a chiral gauge theory.
+The main outcome of this section is Eq.~\eqref{masterf}, a master formula which can be easily used to obtain effective couplings between gauge fields and Goldstone bosons, and which encapsulates the subtleties occurring when dealing with anomalous global symmetries in a chiral gauge theory.

 In section \ref{section: application}, we apply this master formula to various models starting with a simple chiral toy model with an additional global $U(1)$ symmetry.
-We then explicitly apply our results to axion models and recover, for instance, the non intuitive axion couplings involving massive gauge fields in DFSZ-like models.
+We then explicitly apply our results to axion models and recover, for instance, the non-intuitive axion couplings involving massive gauge fields in DFSZ-like models.
 We conclude in section \ref{Ccl} while additional computational details regarding master integrals can be found in appendix \ref{Appendix:master_integrals}.